Chart Color Schemes

 Green Valley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Green Valley's population, as of November 2025, is approximately 12,817.
-This figure represents a decrease from the 2021 Census count of 12,919 people, indicating a reduction of 102 individuals (0.8%).
-The estimated resident population in June 2024 was 12,800, with an additional 16 validated new addresses since the Census date contributing to this change.
-This results in a population density ratio of 3,992 persons per square kilometer, placing Green Valley within the top 10% of locations assessed by AreaSearch and making land in the area highly sought after.
-Overseas migration drove primary population growth, accounting for approximately 62.0% of overall population gains during recent periods.
+Green Valley's population, as of November 2025, is approximately 12,817, indicating a decrease of 102 people since the 2021 Census.
+The 2021 Census reported a population of 12,919.
+This change is inferred from ABS's estimated resident population of 12,800 in June 2024 and an additional 16 validated new addresses since the Census date.
+This results in a population density ratio of 3,992 persons per square kilometer, placing Green Valley in the top 10% of national locations assessed by AreaSearch.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections released in 2022, based on 2021 as the starting year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an overall decline over this period, with Green Valley's population projected to decrease by 171 persons by 2041 according to the methodology employed.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, which is projected to increase by 661 people.
+By 2041, the area's population is expected to decline by 171 persons according to this methodology.
+However, specific age cohorts like the 75 to 84 age group are projected to increase by 661 people during this period.

 Frequently Asked Questions - Population